-Learn how long most HVAC systems tend to last and how you can maintain it better.
+Learn how long most home HVAC systems tend to last and how you can maintain yours better.

-Your System’s Lifespan
+Your System’s Life Span

-Other tasks, such as a yearly furnace and AC tune-up, are best left to the professionals.
-An HVAC contractor can clean the condenser and evaporator coils on your AC unit and examine it for signs of damage.
-If your AC needs repair, it’s best to figure that out before it fails completely.
+Although DIY HVAC inspection is an option, pre-season furnace and A/C tune-ups are best left to the professionals.
+An HVAC contractor can clean the condenser and evaporator coils on your A/C unit and examine the unit for signs of damage.
+If your A/C needs repair, it’s best to figure that out before it fails completely.

 Upgrading to a New System

-Homeowners in some areas face the prospect of upgrading a legacy HVAC system to a more modern one.
+Homeowners in some areas face the prospect of upgrading a legacy home HVAC system to a more modern one.
 For example, you may have a coal or oil furnace that was installed 50 years ago and should have been replaced 20 years ago.
 Replacing this system will do more than save you from coping with an unexpected breakdown.
 It may also significantly lower your heating costs, especially for systems that rely on fuels that are now very expensive, like heating oil.

 Likewise, you may want to replace your heat pump or evaporative cooler with a new A/C unit, which will last about as long, perhaps even a little longer, than your old A/C unit’s life span.
 It will also function more efficiently, saving you hard-earned money.
 The sooner you replace your legacy system, the sooner you can begin reaping the benefits of lower energy bills.